UniMath/agda-unimath/src/commutative-algebra/multiples-of-elements-integral-domains.lagda.md

 For any [integral domain](commutative-algebra.integral-domains.md) `R` there is a multiplication operation `ℕ → R → R`, which we write informally as `n x ↦ n · x`, called taking a
-{{#concept "multiple" Disambiguation="of an element of a commutative semiring, natural number" Agda=multiple-Commutative-Semiring}}
+{{#concept "multiple" Disambiguation="of an element of an integral domain, natural number" Agda=multiple-Integral-Domain}}
 of `x`.
 This operation is defined by [iteratively](foundation.iterating-functions.md) adding `x` with itself `n` times.